 Central Heating at The Grand Dragon Hotel, Ladakh

-At the time of writing this is the only centrally heated hotel in Ladakh.
-It is also one of the very few hotels that are open during the winters.
-When you walk in the market of Leh, that I am told is as crowded as Chandni Chowk in Delhi during summer months, you can see that it is closed for winters more or less.
+At the time of writing, this is the only centrally heated hotel in Ladakh.
+It is also one of the very few hotels that are open during the winter.
+When you walk into the market of Leh, which I am told is as crowded as Chandni Chowk in Delhi during summer months, you can see that it is closed for winter more or less.
 Only the essentials consumed by the locals are sold.

 Eat Local Food

-I have written a full post on the Vegetarian food in Ladakh.
+I have written a full post on Vegetarian food in Ladakh.
 I owe a lot of what went into that post to this hotel.
 They served a home-cooked meal to us with homemade noodles and soup.
 In their lovely dining hall, we sampled a lot of local chutneys.